-Author has written 2 stories for Legend of Zelda.
+Author has written 3 stories for Legend of Zelda.

 To anyone that bothered to click on the glowing blue (or purple, if you felt the need to read it a second time) "FakeJake93": Hi!
 My name is Jake (not short for Jacob, but legally only Jake).
 And for anyone that's interested - here's some info on fandoms I love and my relationship to writing:

-Why Majora's Mask?: Obviously, given the story I've chosen to write on this website, I do enjoy playing video games on top of trying to act all deep and philosophical, the Legend of Zelda series (most notably Ocarina of Time, Wind Waker, and Majora's Mask) being on the top of the list, mixed somewhere with The Last of Us, Metroid Prime, Fable series, Mass Effect, Dragon Age, and the MMO The Old Republic.
+Why Majora's Mask?
+Obviously, given the story I've chosen to write on this website, I do enjoy playing video games as well, the Legend of Zelda series (most notably Ocarina of Time, Wind Waker, and Majora's Mask) being on the top of the list, mixed somewhere with The Last of Us, Metroid Prime, Fable series, Mass Effect, Dragon Age, and the MMO The Old Republic.
 As you can probably tell, storytelling in video games is very important to me!
-A few months before I started the story, Majora's Mask was finally released on the Wii's virtual console.
+A few months before I started fanfic, Majora's Mask was finally released on the Wii's virtual console.
 I decided to replay it, since the last time I'd picked it up had been when I was in elementary school.
 Then being seventeen years old, I fully grasped what a dark, amazing story this game had.
 But I also realized that, though the creators had done an excellent job incorporating it into a video game, the fact that it was a video game, and a rated E Zelda game at that, restricted some of the directions it could take with its plot.
 I decided to bring this plot line to its full potential here, and finally finished it after over 4 years of writing!
 I'll probably continue grammar/fluency edits on my novelization (because it's impossible to single-handedly perfect a 600,000 word story).